goFrendiAsgard/kokoropy/README.md

     #    * The controller file name can be anything, and will be used for routing
     #    * Your controller class name should be "Default_Controller"
     #    * Your published method should have "action" prefix
     #    * The published URL would be
     #      http://localhost:8080/app_dir/controller_file/published_method/params
     #    * If your app_dir, controller_file or published_method named "index", it can be
     #      omitted
     #    * For convention, this is the recommended way to do it
     ##########################################################################################

     class Default_Controller(object):
         # load the model
         def __init__(self):
             from application.index.models.example_model import Hello_Model
             self.model = Hello_Model()

         # automatically routed to http://localhost:8080/
         def action(self):
-            return template('example/hello', message='Automatic route working !!!')
+            return template('example/hello', message='Automatic route working !!!', first_time=True)

         # automatically routed to: http://localhost:8080/auto/parameter
         def action_auto(self, name=None):
             message = self.model.say_hello(name)
             return template('example/hello', message='Automatically say '+message)

         # not routed
         def unpublished_function(self):
             return 'this is not published'

     ## APPROACH 3 (Your route, your style, your freedom) #####################################
     #
     # An OOP style with user defined routing example
     # After declaring the controller class, you need to define manual routing
     ##########################################################################################

     class Hello_Controller(object):

         # load the model
         def __init__(self):
             from application.index.models.example_model import Hello_Model
             self.model = Hello_Model()

+        # will be manually routed to http://localhost/hello
         def hello_param(self, name = None):
             message = self.model.say_hello(name)
             return template('example/hello', message=message)

         def hello_get(self):
             ##################################################################################
             # Python                            #  equivalent PHP code                       #